nyorain/vil/docs/own/ideas.md

 Moved from todo.md.
 Mostly ideas for experiments that might not even be possible or useful in the end.

+- add mode where hooking is disabled.
+Commands can still be inspected but, like, just statically.

 For shader capture debugging:
 - can we support capturing images/samples/buffers/RayTracingAccelStructs
       and other types?
 Allowed in quite some high-level languages.